Stow-protocol/stow-faucet/README.md

-# Linnia Faucet
+# Stow Faucet

-This Faucet is to create a Linnia User with one click
+This Faucet is to create a Stow User with one click

 ## Run Locally